Community Garden Membership

 • Have an idea?
 We are very open to suggestions!

-Step 8 - Put your garden to bed - by Nov 1-ish (depending on weather)
+Step 8 - Put your garden to bed by Nov 1 (Thanksgiving at the latest)

 • Continue caring for live plants into the winter if you wish